nicksnapehealth/portal/doc/guides/portal-console.md

 ## Spec

-If you would like the generate data for the log viewer in another context, the following specs will be useful:
+If you would like to generate data for the log viewer in another context, the following specs will be useful:

 ```clojure